Some loved them, some hated them - but private bus operators depended on them

 A scale model of the Bedford OB was constructed in February 1946 by General Motors to assist with the building of a full size prototype OB bus at GM-H’s Woodville, SA plant.

 GM-H’s Bedford OB body styling was dramatic…with enclosed wheels, the use of aluminium bright work and of course a fully flat front, all quite radical for the day and so different to anything else on the market.
 Compared to the conventional (engine out front) buses of the day, the Bedford OB looked more like a spaceship had landed!
 The all-around aluminium lower bright work styling feature appears to have been borrowed or at least influenced by GM USA’s unique Parade of Progress display buses used in Motorama shows throughout the USA at the time.

 A noticeable design difference between the scale model and the full size bus was the addition of elaborately styled park light fittings on each side above the front bumper.
-These beautifully designed fittings were added to cover a protruding steering arm on the driver’s side of the bus as a result of the modification from conventional to forward control layout.
+These beautifully designed pressed aluminium fittings were added to cover a protruding steering arm on the driver’s side of the bus as a result of the modification from conventional to forward control layout.

 GM-H decided to modify the Bedford OB chassis for its Australian release to a flat front, forward control design.
-Conventional Bedford OB chassis arrived from the UK in CKD form and were then modified to forward control by GM-H locally.
+Conventional Bedford OB chassis arrived from the UK in CKD form and were assembled and modified to forward control by GM-H locally.
 To achieve maximum seating, GM-H moved the controls 12 inches further forward and to assist with quite heavy steering, fitted a locally cast 3 inch larger aluminium steering wheel with a 20 inch diameter.

 GM-H originally intended to build all bus bodies in-house, but with the pending introduction of their new Holden motor car in 1948, all GM-H resources needed to be redirected to Holden car production.